12 Tools You Can Use to Help Beat Ransomware

 Let’s take a look at 12 tools you can use to beat ransomware.

 Why You Need Protection

 Ransomware was brutal throughout 2016.
-Security researchers SonicWall reported [PDF] a mind-blowing 638 million ransomware attacks throughout the year, up 167 times from the 3.8 million reported in 2015.
+Security researchers SonicWall reported [[No Longer Available]] a mind-blowing 638 million ransomware attacks throughout the year, up 167 times from the 3.8 million reported in 2015.
 Furthermore, SonicWall estimate that $209 million was lost to ransoms in the first quarter of the year alone.

 Want another reason to consider protection?
 Symantec report that the average ransomware demand has increased from $294 in 2015 to $1,077 in 2016.
 Ransoms are scaled by consumer, with enterprises and big businesses being hit for vastly more than home users.

 It should go without saying that you need an antivirus solution.
 The internet is vast.
 Vulnerabilities and exploits are frequently exposed.
 And human error is common.
 Antivirus solutions recognize the significant threat posed by ransomware — but some do it better than others.